MillionVentilators/ARMEE_Ventilator_1.0/README.md

 Try to modify the design so as to address some of the [Open Issues](./documentation/Open_Issues.md).

-Participate in the discussion on [Slack](http://millionvents.slack.com).
+Participate in the discussion on [Helpful Engineering](http://helpfulengineering.slack.com) at #project-oscillating-ventilator or our [Slack](http://millionvents.slack.com).

 ## MORE DOCUMENTATION

-(Unofficial) Latest documentation:
+(Now somewhat outdated) documentation:
 - https://docs.google.com/document/d/1ZnPGnA-GKtFLsJEDVVLLKqNAKSk3q6F47YqvtuoJVXw/